Kangabam Tomba: Career

 He first received the knowledge of theatre from his Manipuri teacher of Imphal College G.C.
 Tongbra, who was also a noted playwright.
 Tomba joined Society Theatre in 1967.
 Some of the famous plays where he had acted include Ani Thokna Chingkhaire, Julius Caesar, Hamlet, Mani Mamou and Ngabongkhao.
 Julius Caesar and Hamlet are Manipuri plays translated from their original versions of William Shakespeare by G.C.
 Tongbra.

 He appeared as a college guy in Matamgi Manipur, the first Manipuri feature film in 1972.
-His first movie as a leading actor is Lamja Parshuram released in 1974, where he played the titular role.
+His first movie as a leading actor is Lamja Parshuram released in 1974, where he played the title role.
 The movie became a hit and since then, he is popularly known as Lamja Tomba.
 His 1979 movie Olangthagee Wangmadasoo ran for 32 weeks, the longest Manipuri movie to run in theatres till date and broke the local box office records of Sholay.
 In Paokhum Ama, he played a government employee from Imphal who is posted to a hill district of Manipur.
 He was the leading male protagonist in 1990 Aribam Syam Sharma's movie Ishanou, which was critically acclaimed worldwide and participated in the prestigious Cannes Film Festival 1991.

 He has also acted in digital films like Ashangba Nongjabi, Nangtana Helli, Amamba Lambee and Nongphadok Lakpa Atithi.
 Tomba is an approved radio artist of All India Radio, Imphal.
 Some of the well known radio plays where he was a part are Ashangba Nongjabi and Nongphadok Lakpada.